cenkerkumlucali/cenkerkumlucali/README.md

 ### Hi there 👋

-I'm Cenker and I'm Junior Developer.I really enjoy learning languages and framework like C#,Angular and other.
+I'm Cenker and I'm Junior Developer.I really enjoy learning languages and framework like C#,Html,TypeScript and other.